Solo Travel in Norway

 Arctic Adventure Tours – If your dream is to go on an overnight husky sled and stay in a Sami tent or experience a whale safari, this company has recommended Norway tour packages.

 Get Your Guide – Get Your Guide helps you to find top-rated activities and full day tours in worldwide destinations including Norway.
 Choose from a 2-hour Oslo Fjord cruise, a whale safari in Tromso, or a 7-hour Northern Lights tour.
-There are several Norway day tours to choose from and it’s really simple to use.
-Just check the reviews, price and availability then book your day trips online.
+Although some of the tours require a minimum of 2 people, there are several Norway day tours to book as a solo and it’s really simple to use.
+Just check the reviews, price and availability then book your day trips online. * Check all Get Your Guide day tours and prices here

 Accommodation in Norway